seriousconsult/cloud_safe/read-me.md

 ## Overview

-CloudArchiver is a Go application for compressing, encrypting, and uploading large directories to multiple cloud storage providers.
+CloudSafe is a Go application for compressing, encrypting, and uploading large directories to multiple cloud storage providers.
 It uses streaming processing to handle very large directories efficiently with minimal memory usage.

 **Key Features:**
 - Streaming TAR compression for memory efficiency